wilhelm-lab/PROSPECT/README.md

 ## Citation

-If you use PROSPECT, please cite our paper:
+If you use PROSPECT, please cite our paper [PROSPECT: Labeled Tandem Mass Spectrometry Dataset for Machine Learning in Proteomics](https://openreview.net/pdf?id=4nAe0PS7D-l):

 ```
 @inproceedings{shoumanprospect,